• Skip to primary navigation

 7 ingredients measured out in a teal dish and 3 small measuring cups to make a vegan mug cake.

-White Sugar: for a slightly different flavour profile, sub with your preferred alternative or use a sugar-free substitute such as Stevia.
+White Sugar: For a slightly different flavour profile, use coconut sugar, brown sugar, or a sugar-free alternative like Stevia.

 How to Make a Mug Cake